AbishekaW/IWT_Project---Air_Line_Resevation_System/README.md

 # IWT_Project---Air_Line_Resevation_System

+This project was done for the academic purposes of the IWT module (Year 1 Semester 2 )at the Sri Lanka Institute of Information
+Technology.

 The Project centers around a website in which a passenger can demand dynamic requests when scheduling a flight easily, the main focus of this website is to give convenient access towards numerous services and flight